 The Katie Geneva Cannon Lectureship is a program of the Center for Women and Gender Studies at Louisville Seminary, established in 2006 by the Seminary's Women's Center to honor the first African-American woman ordained to the ministry of Word and Sacrament in the Presbyterian Church.
 The Lectureship invites a woman scholar who belongs to a racial ethnic minority in the United States and who raises a critical voice against dominant oppressive structures and ideologies of the era.
-Lecturers have included:
+Lecturers have included: The Rev. Dr. Katie Geneva Cannon, Professor of Christian Ethics, Union Presbyterian Seminary; Dr. Stacey M. Floyd-Thomas, Associate Professor of Ethics and Director of Black Church Studies at Brite Divinity School of Texas Christian University; Dr. Wil Gafney, Associate Professor of Hebrew and Old Testament, The Lutheran Theological Seminary at Philadelphia; Dr. Kelly Brown Douglas, Professor and Chair of Philosophy and Religion at Goucher College; Elizabeth Connolly Todd, Distinguished Professor of Religion at Goucher College; Dr. Gay Byron, the Baptist Missionary Training School Professor of New

-The Rev. Dr. Katie Geneva Cannon, Professor of Christian Ethics, Union Presbyterian Seminary; Dr. Stacey M. Floyd-Thomas, Associate Professor of Ethics and Director of Black Church Studies at Brite Divinity School of Texas Christian University.; Dr. Wil Gafney, Associate Professor of Hebrew and Old Testament, The Lutheran Theological Seminary at Philadelphia; Dr. Kelly Brown Douglas, Elizabeth Connolly Todd Distinguished Professor of Religion at Goucher College; Dr. Gay Byron, the Baptist Missionary Training School Professor of New Testament and Christian Origins at Colgate Rochester Crozer Divinity School in Rochester, N.Y.; and The Rev. Dr. Margaret Aymer, Associate Professor of New Testament at Austin Presbyterian Theological Seminary.
+Testament and Christian Origins at Colgate Rochester Crozer Divinity School in Rochester, N.Y.; and The Rev. Dr. Margaret Aymer, Associate Professor of New Testament at Austin Presbyterian Theological Seminary.